 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 Matthew 28:19-20

 He does not lie and all things are possible for those who have faith in the God who created all things with a Word.
 You will say, “Here am I send me, I am available, I will go and do whatever you command.”
-“And though He slays me I will still have faith and trust in my Lord Jesus.”
+“And though He slays me or takes every material item away, I will still have faith and trust in my Lord Jesus.”

 To the world, you will look crazy and foolish.
 To recklessly abandon the worldly ways and goals of this natural life.
 To follow a God they can’t see or touch.
 To be persecuted, tested, and tried through painful and difficult affliction.
 All for a reward they can not hold onto or spend in this lifetime.
 But we know it is true.
 We believe we know He is pleased with us and we know our reward will be great in glory.
 So we press on to the upward call of Jesus Christ.